 Perfect Game

-This describes a 300 score, the max score a bowler can reach.
+This describes a 300 score, the maximum score a bowler can reach.
 A perfect game requires nine consecutive strikes plus three final pins in the last frame.

-This describes the ideal spot to hit the headpin, the place where if hit will earn you a strike or at least a spare.
-Essentially just left or just right of the head pin, in between 1-3 or 1-3 depending on your hand.
+This describes the ideal spot to hit the headpin, where it will earn you a strike or at least a spare if hit.
+Essentially, just left or just right of the headpin, in between 1-3 or 1-3, depending on your hand.

 Pin scatter